ippontech/blog-usa/posts/irl-aws-iam.md

 ### Resources In Real Life vs Amazon Web Services

 "Resources" could mean anything that a person contractually buys.
-In real life, people might own or lease things such as land, houses, cars, books, food, furniture, clothes, etc. Whereas in AWS, someone would pay for various technological services that can be utilized for making websites or crunching numbers behind the scenes.
+In real life, people might own or lease things such as land, houses, cars, books, food, furniture, clothes, etc. Whereas in AWS, someone would pay for various technological services utilized in making websites or crunching numbers behind the scenes.

 ### Letting Others In

 Sharing can be a hard concept to grasp.
 Many questions exist not just about how much to share but also with whom and for how long.
-This is why permissions are given to guests entering a home for a dinner party, children when they want to stay up past their bedtime on New Years Eve, or soldiers when they need to speak freely to their superior.
+This is why permissions are given to guests entering a home for a dinner party, children when they want to stay up past their bedtime on New Year's Eve, or soldiers when they need to speak freely to their superior.
 This system of people and permissions is intuitively understood.

 But when translating this to the digital space, it is not as straightforward.
 AWS attempts to establish a sharing system by defining 4 key terms: